BeFranke/PyTextGCN/README.md

 and/or `textgcn.GCN` into your own code.

 ## Documentation
-Currently resides in teh source files.
+Currently resides in the source files.